 Prescribed burn at Cleland National Park

-A prescribed burn is planned at Cleland National Park in the Mt Lofty Ranges on Friday, 25 November, weather conditions permitting.
+A prescribed burn is planned at Cleland National Park on Wednesday 1 November 2023, weather conditions permitting.

-- The prescribed burn will start at 3:30pm and is likely to be completed by 6:30pm the same day.
+- The prescribed burn will start at 12pm and is likely to be completed by 6pm on Wednesday 1 November 2023.

-- The area to be burnt is 7.3 hectares of land in within the park, adjacent to the Cleland Wildlife Park carpark.
+- The area to be burnt is 21.1 hectares adjacent the southern boundary of Cleland Wildlife Park.

-- The Cleland Wildlife Park entrance road is likely to be impacted by smoke.
+- Cleland Wildlife Park is likely to be impacted by smoke.

 - Mount Lofty Summit Trail will remain open to walkers but will be impacted by smoke.